isjeffcom/coronavirusDataGlobal/README.md

 # Important
 The data collection code in init.py -> main() needs to fit the CSV data format published by JH CSSE.
 As they have changed data format for 3 times, and maybe more for the future.
 The script needs to constantly monitor and change if any changed.

+### API USAGE NOTICE
+There are not much access barriers for this public API.
+The only thing I ask for is: <br>

+<b>PLEASE</b> do not attack or harm the server as this is not build for profit, it's for people to obtain and understand information<br>
+<b>PLEASE</b> be careful when you testing this API in your product as it could be potentially create damage<br>
+<b>PLEASE</b> make sure you have cached data on your side if you are building a product to customer as this API is not guaranteed 24/7 stable.<br>

 # Getting Started

 ### Data